 This would follow Microsoft’s pattern of releasing a major Redstone update for Windows 10 in those months, and then another Redstone update in March or April.

-As Microsoft has been releasing early versions of Redstone 5 to some of its users who have signed up for the Windows Insider program, we're able to keep an eye on how things are progressing with the update, and it appears to be on track for a release later on this year.
+As Microsoft releases early versions of Redstone 5 to Windows Insiders, we’ll be able to keep an eye on how things are progressing with the update, and it looks like everything is on track for a late 2018 release.

 However, Microsoft did have trouble getting the April 2018 Update out on time, so, we are hoping the Windows 10 Redstone 5 Update can make it to its release date without any crippling issues.

 Windows 10 Redstone 5 name